Is there life on Titan?

 Titan's methane has always puzzled scientists.
 In the moon's lower atmosphere the concentration reaches about 5%, yet there is no obvious source for so much of this gas.
 The traditional explanation is that a lot of methane becomes trapped in Titan's icy crust over the eons and is now gradually being released.
 But it's hard to understand, in purely chemical terms, how this vast store of methane could have built up, given that the gas is continually broken down in the moon's atmosphere (by a process similar to, but slower than, that occurring on Mars).
 On Earth, methane is usually an end product of metabolism by microbial organisms, and the same may well be true on Mars.

 One of the few life-forms on Earth for which the amount of energy needed to make new individuals is reasonable well known is the yeast Saccharomyces cerevisiae.
-Making a gram of this yeast "from scratch" takes about 3.2 kilojoules.
+Making a gram of this yeast "from scratch" takes about 3.2 kJ.
 Assuming that any microbes on Titan use a similar amount of energy to build their bodies, and that all of Titan's methane is produced biologically (a big "if"!), it's possible to work out the average concentration of living matter on Saturn's largest moon.
 The figure that emerges corresponds to just over ten million terrestrial-sized organisms per millimeter – on a par with what would be expected of a slightly nutrient-poor environment on Earth.
 The density of living material almost certainly wouldn't be uniform over the whole moon, but would vary according to local availability of acetylene and other nutrients.

 Of course, all these calculations and estimates have wide margins of error and are, by necessity, based on assumptions about Earth-like microbiology and biochemistry.
 But, in fact, these assumptions are conservative because anything living on Titan would be far better adapted to local conditions than any terrestrial microbe – for example, it would probably be very efficient in its use of energy.
 Whatever the detail, a number of key facts come out of this analysis: biochemical heating on Titan is a distinct possibility; the proposed reaction with acetylene is a reasonable metabolic pathway; and the production of methane, if biological, suggests the existence of a large population of organisms on the moon.

-The aliens of Pitch Lake
+Aliens of Pitch Lake

 Astrobiologists are always on the look out for analog sites.
 These are places on Earth that have some features in common with extraterrestrial locations.
 Some parts of the Atacama Desert and Antarctica, for example, are Mars-like.
 The question is whether any analog site exists for Titan.